farzin2171/my-techspace-backend/src/ContentApi/Content/efcore_parallel.md

 ---
-title: "My First Blog Post"
+title: "DbContext Is Not Thread-Safe"
 slug: "efcore_parallel"
 date: 2025-12-06
-tags: ["dotnet ", "dbcontext","performance","multithread"]
+tags: ["dotnet ", "entityframeworkcore","asynchronousprogramming","highperformance"]
-summary: "DbContext is Not Thread-Safe: Parallelizing EF Core"
+summary: "DbContext Is Not Thread-Safe: How to Safely Parallelize EF Core Queries"
 readTimeMinutes: 8
 ---

 # DbContext is Not Thread-Safe: Parallelizing EF Core Queries the Right Way

-We have all built that endpoint.\
+We have all built that endpoint.
 You know the one: the **Executive Dashboard** or the **User Summary** screen.
 It's the endpoint that needs to fetch three or four completely unrelated sets of data to paint a complete picture for the user.